 A general pest treatment involves some kind of chemical spray which kills not only most types of ants but other types of insects nearby.
 Usually, your foundation and other typical areas of entry are sprayed.
-However, it does not work on carpenter or fire ants and does not stop them from coming back.
-You should pay $250 for general pest treatment.
+However, it does not work on carpenter or fire species and does not stop them from coming back.
+You should pay $300 for general pest treatment.

 Infestations can take anywhere from a few days to several weeks to die off.
 For most pesticide applications, the ants will perish within 48 hours of exposure.

-The most common method of getting rid of ants is to remove their food source, then use poisoned bait to kill both the ants in your home and in the nest.
+The most common method of getting rid of ants is to remove their food source, then use poisoned bait to kill both the species in your home and in the nest.

 Ants are drawn to the kitchen in search of food.
 Removing the food source by putting away food and cleaning up crumbs will help rid your kitchen of ants.
 Poisoned bait can help kill any remaining ants.